 From working with a football team on game day to helping clients recover from injuries, earning an online master’s in sports medicine opens the door to several career paths.
 Sports medicine online degree programs advance learners’ knowledge of the human body through fascinating courses on physiology, anatomy, and biomechanics.
 The Bureau of Labor Statistics (BLS) projects job growth in sports medicine: a 23% increase for athletic training by 2026 and a 13% growth for exercise physiology in the same period.
 Both careers report an average salary of more than $46,000.

-- Choosing an Online Master's in Sports Medicine Program
+Online Master’s in Sports Medicine Degree Program Ranking Guidelines

 The Best Online Master’s in Sports Medicine Programs